jantursky/orderlord-help-caller-id/docs/frequently-asked-questions-faq/what-is-the-battery-optimization.md

 - **Power management restrictions** - see a list of power restrictions that can be imposed on apps under certain conditions.

 ## How to DISABLE Battery optimization
 You have the option to disable this option on the login screen.
-On the Driver screen is also displaying the warning notification label, which is informing that you should disable the optimization.
+On the login screen is also displaying the warning notification label, which is informing that you should disable the optimization.

 {% include img_smartphone.html name="faq_what_is_the_battery_optimization_1.png" %}